masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 a = 1
 b = ::{
   d = 3    // b local scope
-  %out = a // compile error, undefined a
+  %out = a // compile error: a undefined
 }
 x = b
 I(a == 1)